 In some critical environments, a downtime is not acceptable, thus online migrations need to be performed.
-This paper deals with the variety of cases, which do not require a costly and complex online migration and a planned downtime is tenable.
-In that case the main concern is to keep the downtime as small as possible since the duration of unavailability may result in opportunity costs.
-In particular, we target migrations applying the "big-bang" strategy [2], thus data is fully migrated at once in contrast to incremental migrations.
-Since the legacy system (source system) is shut down during the data transfer, starting the target system, referred to as cut-over [3], cannot be performed before all required data has been transferred to the target system's database.
+This article deals with the variety of cases, which do not require a costly and complex online migration and a planned downtime is tenable.
+In that case, the main concern is to keep the downtime as short as possible since the duration of unavailability may result in opportunity costs.
+In particular, we target migrations applying the "big-bang" strategy [3], thus data is fully migrated at once in contrast to incremental migrations.
+Since the legacy system (source system) is shut down during the data transfer, starting the target system, referred to as cut-over [4], cannot be performed before all required data has been transferred to the target system's database.
 The length of downtime depends on the migration approach taken.
-For database migrations, different system layers can be involved determining the performance and granularity of data selection (see Section 2).
+For database migrations, different system layers can be involved determining the performance and granularity of data selection (see Section II).
 We investigated the applicability of adaptive capabilities for database migration software in order to reduce the necessary downtime by parallelizing data transfer up to an optimal parallelization degree, which will be continuously adapted to the system's load capacity.
-Prior tests indicated, that overloading the target or source systems resources leads to a temporary stagnation of the whole migration progress, whereas a low utilization wastes available resources, thus underachieving existing downtime reduction potential.
+Prior tests indicated that overloading the target or source systems resources leads to a temporary stagnation of the whole migration progress, whereas a low utilization wastes available resources, thus underachieving existing downtime reduction potential.
+In this manner, we contribute to the field of self-adaptive software and support the statement by de Lemos et al. that "self-adaption has become an important research topic in many diverse application areas" and "software systems must become more versatile, flexible, dependable [...] and selfoptimizing by adapting to changes that may occur in their environments operational contexts, and system requirements" [5].

-The developed approach "HiPAS" (High Performance Adaptive Schema Migration) is intended to provide dependability and interruptibility, since migration software should be able to identify where to resume an interrupted migration process instead of starting from scratch avoiding the necessity of rescheduling a planned downtime.
+Moreover, the developed approach "HiPAS" (High Performance Adaptive Schema Migration [1]) is intended to provide dependability and interruptibility, since migration software should be able to identify where to resume an interrupted migration process instead of starting from scratch avoiding the necessity of rescheduling a planned downtime.

-Further technically conditioned features will be added in Section 3 as consequences of the preliminary considerations.
-Section 4 summarizes HiPAS' architecture by means of introducing adaptability challenges of the subsequent described migration process.
-The adaptive capabilities are outlined in Section 6 and 7.
-Finally, in Section 8, we evaluate HiPAS, which refers to both the designed migration method and the migration software, currently implemented in Oracle PL/SQL syntax comprising 8,540 lines of source code.
+Further technically conditioned features will be added in Section III as consequences of the preliminary considerations.
+Section IV summarizes HiPAS' architecture by means of introducing adaptability challenges of the subsequent described migration process (Section V).
+The adaptive capabilities are outlined in Sections VI and VII.
+Finally, in Section VIII, we evaluate HiPAS, which refers to both the designed migration method and the migration software, currently implemented in Oracle PL/SQL syntax comprising 8,540 lines of source code.